hungdv136/rio/README.md

 ## Mocking GRPC

 Mocking grpc is mostly the same as mocking HTTP, the following are some minor differences.
 Currently, only Unary is supported.
-Even this can be used with unit test, we recommend we should not used this for unit test since it is not right way to do unit test with gPRC
+Even this gRPC mocking can be used with unit test, we recommend that we should not use it for unit test since it is not right way to do unit test with gPRC

 ### Define a proto